Stan15/Catch-the-Light/README.md

 Description:
 -----------
 This project was made on the ATmega 328PB Xplained mini board, using C and AVR Assembly as a part of a Computer Organization course at York University (EECS 2021) under the direction of Dr. James Smith.
-A detailed demo and explanation can be found here (https://youtu.be/LunL-I5zm3w)
+A detailed demo and explanation can be found in this 5 minute video: (https://youtu.be/LunL-I5zm3w)

 Features:
 --------